Louisville Healthcare Fraud Defense Attorneys

-Representing Louisville, Kentucky Providers in Audits, Investigations, and Prosecutions
+Representing Physicians and Healthcare Providers in Audits, Investigations, and Prosecutions

-Medical providers in Louisville and surrounding Kentucky communities must expect significantly increased monitoring and scrutiny from government authorities.
-In late 2017, the Attorney General of the United States, Jeff Sessions, reinforced the federal government’s war against narcotic drug diversion and violations of the Controlled Substances Act, making Kentucky one the strategic operational centers of DEA and FBI health care fraud enforcement.
+Medical providers in Louisville and surrounding Kentucky communities need reliable Louisville Healthcare Fraud Defense Attorneys as they need to expect significantly increased monitoring and scrutiny from government authorities.
+In late 2017, the Attorney General of the United States, Jeff Sessions, reinforced the federal government’s war against narcotic drug diversion and violations of the Controlled Substances Act, making Kentucky one the strategic operational centers of DEA and FBI healthcare fraud enforcement.
 According to Mr. Session’s announcement, almost 100 federal agents will be transferred to a newly created DEA Field Office in Louisville to criminally prosecute physicians and business owners contributing to prescription drug and drug diversion fraud.

 About Oberheiden, P.C.